near/discovery-docs/docs/social/tech.md

 return <div>Hello, {props.username}!</div>;
 ```

-Note, widgets are executed in a synchronous way, and the VM doesn't support await/async operations.
+Note, components are executed in a synchronous way, and the VM doesn't support await/async operations.
-Instead, async operations like `fetch` or `Social.get` are internally handled by the VM, and the VM updates the widget's state when the operation is finished.
+Instead, async operations like `fetch` or `Social.get` are internally handled by the VM, and the VM updates the component's state when the operation is finished.
 It's similar to use React's `useEffect` combined with `useState`.

-A common read-only widget consists of the following parts:
+A common read-only component consists of the following parts:
 - **Preparing input**.
 E.g. taking data from passed in properties or getting it from the context (e.g. the signed in account ID).
 - **Fetching data**.
 E.g. fetching the data from the SocialDB contract.
 - **Processing data**.
 E.g. filtering the data, sorting it, etc.
 - **Rendering**.
 E.g. rendering the data using React components.

-Not all widgets have to fetch data from the SocialDB contract.
-Some widgets can be completely static.
+Not all components have to fetch data from the SocialDB contract.
+Some components can be completely static.
 Let's dive into each part.

 #### Preparing input

-Similar to a React component, the widget receives the input in the object `props`.
+Similar to a React component, the component receives the input in the object `props`.
-If the widget is a child of another widget, the parent widget can pass the data to the child widget.
+If the component is a child of another component, the parent component can pass the data to the child component.
 The props can contain: data, functions or React components.
-The data will be a copy of the data passed to the widget, so if the widget changes the data, it won't affect the parent widget.
+The data will be a copy of the data passed to the component, so if the component changes the data, it won't affect the parent component.

-Another object that is available to the widget is `context`.
+Another object that is available to the component is `context`.
 Currently, it only contains a single field `accountId` that contains the account ID of the signed-in user or `undefined` otherwise.

 A common example preparing the input is the following: